Hi, I'm a psycholinguist working as a Lecturer in Psychology at the University of Sunderland in the North-East of England.

 I graduated from Northumbria University in 2011 and 2012, obtaining my BSc (Hons) Psychology and MRes Language & Cognition degrees respectively.
 In 2016 I graduated with a PhD in Psychology at the University of Dundee under the supervision of Dr. Yuki Kamide.
+Following this, I worked as a Post-doctoral Research Fellow on a Leverhulme funded grant with Prof Vera Kempe at Abertay University, Dundee.

 My research interests are centred on language processing and literacy acquisition.
 I'm exploring how we represent (spatial) events as discourse unfolds, and how this influences the accessibility of discourse referents during processing.
 I'm also interested in how exposure to a dialect influences literacy acquisition.